-the bleed mechanism being at least one passage on the wall of the pneumatic cylinder, which becomes exposed to the pressurized air in the pneumatic cylinder when the pneumatic piston travels to and beyond a predefined distance from an initial position, whereby bleeding off excess air.
+the charge mechanism including a control mechanism, whereby substantially closing off the charge flow during a substantial portion of a period when the pneumatic cylinder is not at its minimum volume.
+10 the bleed mechanism being at least one passage, which becomes exposed to the pressurized air in the pneumatic cylinder when the pneumatic piston travels beyond a predefined distance from an initial position, whereby bleeding off excess air.